 12. HUMPY CREEK TRAILHEAD 5.2 MI (EASY TO MODERATE)

 Great trail to a beautiful salmon stream.
 Start at Glacier Spit.
 Take the Grewingk Tram Spur Trail to the tram.
 The tram may require 2 people to operate, max wt.
 500 lbs.
 Turn left and follow a trail past blue pools of water to Humpy Creek.
 Practice bear awareness as black bears frequent the mouth of Humpy Creek when the salmon are spawning (July and August).

-By far the most popular day hike in Kachemak Bay State Park, this easy trail takes you to Grewingk Glacier Lake.
-Very little elevation gain.
+By far the most popular day hike in Kachemak Bay State Park, this easy trail takes you to Grewingk Glacier Lake—very little elevation gain.
 Walk in the path of the receding glacier through a boreal forest out to the glacial moraine.
-Follow cairns to a lake filled with ancient ice.
+Follow trails to a lake filled with ancient ice.
 Enjoy spectacular views.
 You can see and hear the glacier calving.
 Hikers most often return via the Saddle Trail.